unnoun9/social-platform/README.md

 ## Build process
 - Assuming python, flask, and MySQL is properly setup, run `python app.py` in a terminal.
 That's it.
+- `ddl_sql_quries` has the queries to make all tables for the database in MySQL.
+Make sure to run those too!